 Preparation of plant extract

-The air-dried powder (1.5Kg) of Pleiogyniumtimorense seeds was extracted by maceration with ethyl acetate at room temperature several times until exhaustion.
+The air-dried powder (1.5kg) of Pleiogyniumtimorense seeds was extracted by maceration with ethyl acetate at room temperature several times until exhaustion.
 The extract was filtered and concentrated to dryness under reduced pressure at 40°C by using rotatory evaporator.

 Phytochemical screening